-When it comes to building websites, understanding what is a website builder software and how to pick one for you will help you move forward in building your own website.
+When it comes to building websites, understanding what is a good website builder software (or platform) and how to pick one for you will help you move forward in creating your own website.

 Here’s Wikipedia’s definition: